ziyezhu92/seainfo6150/assignments/final-project.md

 `onChange={setProductOption.bind(null, 'hasGPS')}`

 ###### Number of exhausts (required)
-A user must select a number of exhausts.
+A user must specify a number of exhausts.
 The value must be a number and must be less than or equal to 4 and greater than or equal to 1.

-**If the number is greater than 10 or less than 1, an error will be displayed.**
+**If the number is greater than 4 or less than 1, an error will be displayed.**

 This logic is already implemented.
 On your exhausts number input, add the following handler